codergma/read_doc/docs/examples.rst

 ====================

-For the examples on this page, we assume you're using a Python 3 version of IPython (or similar), you've :doc:`installed the glitter sdk Python package <install>`.
+For the examples on this page, we assume you've :doc:`installed the glitter sdk Python package <install>`.

 Create Schema